-Internationally-trained physicians must also take a series of nationally-established exams to prove fluency in English, and critical medical knowledge and decision-making abilities that are at the level expected of a Canadian graduate.
+Internationally-trained physicians must also take a series of nationally-established exams to prove fluency in English, and critical medical knowledge and decisionmaking abilities that are at the level expected of a Canadian graduate.
+Eligible physician applies for independent practice the application.